cea-hpc/modules/doc/source/modulefile.rst

 Modulefile Display
 ------------------

-The **module display modulefile** command will detail all changes that will be made to the environment.
+The :subcmd:`module display modulefile<display>` command will detail all changes that will be made to the environment.
 After displaying all of the environment changes :file:`modulecmd.tcl` will call the **ModulesDisplay** subroutine.
 The **ModulesDisplay** subroutine is a good place to put additional descriptive